 • This full-time, interdisciplinary, in-residence program is designed to meet the global demand for scholar-practitioners capable of addressing a complex array of international conflict and security challenges.
 Our graduates succeed in a wide range of careers including tenure-track faculty appointments, positions at international organizations around the globe, monitoring and evaluation experts for nongovernmental organizations, government operations, and private sector analysts.

-1. Knowledge of the theoretical and historical foundations of conflict
+1. Explain the theoretical and historical foundations of conflict management,

-management, international relations, economics of conflict, and intercultural dynamics of conflict.
+international relations, economics of conflict, and intercultural dynamics of conflict

-2. The ability to apply concepts and theories of international conflict management to relevant conflict related problems.
+2. Evaluate and apply concepts and theories of international conflict management to

-4. The ability to design and conduct research using quantitative methods.
+4. Assess and conduct research using quantitative and qualitative methods

 • Selected Careers after the Ph.D.
 Program